COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 Programs offered through the California Department of Education are:

-• CalWORKs Child Care is a program for current and former recipients of CalWORKs cash aid who are working, participating in a county-approved Welfare-to-Work activity, looking for work, seeking housing, and/or in a job training or educational program.
-CalWORKs Child Care is designed to help families receiving public assistance pay for the full or a portion of the cost of child care while the participating parent(s) works to comply and/or complete the program requirements.
+- CalWORKs Child Care is a program for current and former recipients of CalWORKs cash aid who are working, participating in a county-approved Welfare-to-Work activity, looking for work, seeking housing, and/or in a job training or educational program.
+CalWORKs Child Care is designed to help families receiving public assistance pay for the full or a portion of the cost of child care while the participating parent(s) works to comply with and/or complete the program requirements.

-• Alternative Payment Program: The Alternative Payment (AP) program provides child care payment assistance to eligible families who need child care services because they are working, looking for work, seeking housing, and/or in a job training or educational program.
-The AP program may pay for all or a part of the child care services, depending on the family’s certifiable need.
+- Alternative Payment Program: The Alternative Payment (AP) program provides child care payment assistance to eligible families who need child care services because they are working, looking for work, seeking housing, and/or in a job training or educational program.
+The AP program may pay for all or a part of the childcare services, depending on the family's certifiable need.
 This program is open to parents who do not currently receive, have not in the past received, or are not eligible to receive CalWORKs cash aid.

-• Berendo Program: The Family Child Care Home Education Network (FCCHEN) program, known as the Berendo Program at Pathways LA, offers affordable child care to eligible parents with children under 5 years of age who select a child care provider from a list of participating licensed family child care homes (FCCH).
+- Berendo Program: The Family Child Care Home Education Network (FCCHEN) program, known as the Berendo Program at Pathways LA, offers affordable child care to eligible parents with children under five years of age who select a child care provider from a list of participating licensed family child care homes (FCCH).
 The goal of the Berendo Program is to support parents and providers in creating the best experience possible for the children in their care.

-What are my child care provider options under the CDE programs?
+What are my childcare provider options under the CDE programs?

-• Before and After School Programs/License-Exempt Facilities: These programs provide child care services before and/or after school or when school is not in session (e.g. summer and winter camps).
-These may include municipal park and recreational centers and programs on school sites.
-These sites are not overseen by the CCL.
+- Before and After School Programs/License-Exempt Facilities: These programs provide child care services before and/or after school or when school is not in session (e.g., summer and winter camps).
+These may include municipal parks, recreational centers, and programs on school sites.
+The CCL does not oversee these sites.

-• Licensed-Exempt Relative: Eligible License-Exempt Relatives are the grandmother, grandfather, aunt or uncle of the child by blood or by marriage.
+- Licensed-Exempt Relative: Eligible License-Exempt Relatives are the grandmother, grandfather, aunt, or uncle of the child by blood or by marriage.
 A licensed-exempt relative must provide proof of the relationship by submitting documentation for verification, such as a birth certificate or marriage license.

-• Licensed-Exempt Non-Relative (TrustLine Providers): Eligible License-Exempt Non-Relatives are adults who care for an unrelated child.
-The State of California does not consider siblings, great grandparents, great aunts/uncles or cousins as relatives for this purpose.
-These providers must register as TrustLine providers and may only provide child care services for one family.
-If a provider’s TrustLine registration is ever denied, closed or revoked, they will not be eligible for reimbursement, and their Service Agreement with Pathways LA will be terminated.
+- Licensed-Exempt Non-Relative (TrustLine Providers): Eligible License-Exempt Non-Relatives are adults who care for an unrelated child.
+The State of California does not consider siblings, great grandparents, great aunts/uncles, or cousins as relatives for this purpose.
+These providers must register as TrustLine providers and may only provide childcare services for one family.
+If a provider’s TrustLine registration is ever denied, closed, or revoked, they will not be eligible for reimbursement, and their Service Agreement with Pathways LA will be terminated.

-How am I notified that my child care case is approved?
+How am I notified that my childcare case is approved?

 What is the difference between a Set Schedule and a Variable Schedule?

-• Variable Schedule: A Variable Schedule is a fluctuating work schedule.
+- Variable Schedule: A Variable Schedule is a fluctuating work schedule.
 The days and hours worked may change from week to week.
-For example, a parent who works Monday from 9am to 3pm, Tuesday from 2pm to 11pm, and Friday from 10am to 4pm one week, and a different schedule the following week works a Variable Schedule.
-Because of the unpredictable nature of the schedule, the family’s child care service level will be limited to a maximum range of hours and days per week.
+For example, a parent who works Monday from 9 am to 3 pm, Tuesday from 2 pm to 11 pm, and Friday from 10 am to 4 pm one week and a different schedule the following week works a Variable Schedule.
+Because of the unpredictable nature of the schedule, the family’s childcare service level will be limited to a maximum range of hours and days per week.

 Child care services for Variable Schedules will be reimbursed based on actual hours of care as reflected on the attendance record submitted by the provider.
 Families on Variable Schedules are not eligible for reimbursement on days care does not take place, including established provider holidays.